-RTLB consult with kura staff and parents, family/whānau to mutually agree on processes for working together.
-Parents and family/whānau's views, knowledge and preferred ways of working are sought, valued and acknowledged.
+RTLB consult with kura staff and family/whānau to mutually agree on processes for working together.
+Family/whānau's views, knowledge and preferred ways of working are sought, valued and acknowledged.

-In a wharekura setting, as in any secondary school setting, RTLB keep the relevant Deans, Heads of Departments (HODs) and/or Heads of Faculty (HOFs) informed in advance of all formal activities they undertake which involve, kaiako/teachers and students.
+In a wharekura setting, as in any secondary school setting, RTLB keep the relevant Deans, Heads of Departments (HODs) and/or Heads of Faculty (HOFs) informed in advance of all formal activities they undertake which involve, teachers/kaiako and students/ākonga.
 Activities could include such things as the development of collaborative action plans and modelling of best practice.